Planning a Weekend Getaway? Here's Everything You Need to Know to (legally) Travel with CBD

 Flying in the United States: What States Allow CBD?

-Just two years ago, traveling with CBD was frowned upon.
+Just two years ago, traveling with hemp-derived CBD products like CBD oil was frowned upon.
 So much so that 72-year-old woman, Lena Bartula, was arrested at the Dallas Fort Worth International Airport for carrying CBD oil.
-And 69-year-old woman, Hester Burkhalter, was arrested at Disney World in Orlando, Florida for the same exact thing.
+And 69-year-old woman, Hester Burkhalter, was arrested at Disney World in Orlando, Florida, for the same exact thing.

-For such a therapeutic plant that has improved thousands of lives, it’s odd why there was such a dispute over it.
+For such a useful plant that has benefitted thousands of lives, it’s odd why there was such a dispute over it.

-As of 2021, you can legally travel—with hemp-derived CBD in hand—to all 50 U.S. states, with the exception of Idaho and South Dakota, which both fall in a legal gray area.
+The federal law is lenient - as of 2021, you can legally travel with hemp-derived CBD in hand to all 50 U.S. states, with the exception of Idaho and South Dakota, which both fall in a legal gray area.

-In short, if you’re traveling within the United States (while practicing extra caution when traveling to Idaho and South Dakota), you can safely pack it on your carry-on or checked bag and you’ll continue being the wonderful law-abiding citizen that you are.
+In short, if you’re traveling within the United States (while practicing extra caution when traveling to ID and SD), you can safely pack CBD product of choice in your carry-on or checked bag, and you’ll continue being the wonderful law-abiding citizen that you are.

-Unless you want your CBD products confiscated (and possible jail time), do your research to ensure that it is, in fact, legal to tote CBD to your upcoming destination.
+The federal law only applies to the territory of the United States.
+Unless you want your CBD products confiscated by local equivalents of TSA agents or other authorities (and possibly face jail time), do your research to ensure that it is, in fact, legal to fly with CBD to your upcoming foreign destination.

 Here are a few examples: